crawles/markdown_preview/readme_example.md

 %config SQLConn.notify_result = False  # disable output to std ou
 ~~~

 That’s it!
 Give sql_magic a try and let us know what you think.
-Anybody can contribute improvements or bug fixes on the [GitHub repository](https://github.com/pivotal/sql_magic); just send a pull request.
+Please submit a pull request for any improvements or bug fixes.

 ### Acknowledgements